charlesneimog/Awesome-Pd/docs/objects/midi.in.md

 # midi.in

-`midi.in` sends "cooked" MIDI data instead of "raw" data like `midiin` with MIDI data type symbol, values and channel (but a note output is sent as a simple numeric list).
-It can take a raw MIDI input via its inlet but it also listens to your connected MIDI device.
+The `midi.in` object processes incoming MIDI data, converting raw MIDI streams into "cooked" data with type symbols, values, and channel information.
+It can listen to connected MIDI devices or receive external raw MIDI input.
+Users can specify a MIDI channel for filtering or operate in omni mode to receive data from all channels, with port numbers encoded via channel ranges.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `midi.in` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>